pingidentity/pingidentity-devops-getting-started/11-docker-compose/03-full-stack/README.md

 ## Starting the stack

-To start the stack, go to the [full Docker stack](https://github.com/pingidentity/pingidentity-devops-getting-started/tree/master/11-docker-compose/03-full-stack) directory on your local machine and enter:
+To start the stack, on your local machine, go to the `pingidentity-devops-getting-started/11-docker-compose/03-full-stack` directory and enter:

 `docker-compose up -d`